JellyRollJunior/leet-code-journal/README.md

 * Coin Change
 * Unique Paths
     * I've pretty much memorized this question.
 No point in doing this unless practicing coding style
+* House Robber
+    * I've pretty much memorized this question.
+Although there are some neat optimizations that can be done so worth it to do just to test space saving.

 Matrix
 * Flood Fill